What is UGYG?

 UGYG is for students and parents.
 Its aim is to help struggling students who need guidance with the right tools so they can navigate more successfully and therefore create a better future.
 It’s unique because of how I mix my playful and encouraging tone with the seriousness of the situation.

 I’ve spent the past 24+ years helping countless outside-the-box learners.
-Coaching is by far the best way I know to create change, and I designed UGYG to be a game-changer for you.
+Teaching these skills is by far the best way I know to create change, and I designed UGYG to be a game-changer for you.

 What are the benefits for parents?